MythBusters (2006 season): Franklin's Kite

 The Build Team took on a piece of American folklore regarding Benjamin Franklin's discovery of lightning as electricity.
 The folklore description is not historically accurate (as mentioned by the Build Team), although it is a popular misconception.

 Facts About Flatulence

 In this myth, Adam and Jamie tested some of the more prevalent myths based on flatulence.
-Throughout the myth, the MythBusters were careful to only use the scientific term 'flatus' as opposed to the more common 'fart', to prevent coming off as insensitive to the viewers (although 'fart' had been used and aired uncensored by the MythBusters before and since).
+Throughout the myth, the MythBusters were careful to use only the scientific term "flatus" as opposed to the more common "fart", to prevent coming off as insensitive to the viewers (although "fart" had been used and aired uncensored by the MythBusters before and since).

-Flatulence can be induced by consuming...

 Two additional myths were filmed but not aired as part of the broadcast episode.
 These have been shown in an outtakes reel at live appearances by the MythBusters.

 Do Girls Pass Gas?

 Lighting the Emission

 This is also referred to as "Flatus Burning."